 One tip before you disembark is to decide what boat you want to catch home, and allow time to get to the pier on time.
 There is nothing worse than just missing that boat – trust me, if it happens it kills a good day.

 First up I’d head to the Royal Observatory which is a walk across the park, you’ll never get little ones up there if they are tired – it’s about a 20/30 minute walk, and not for the faint hearted.

 Once you get to the top, the view is AMAZING and worth it.
 Discover the Meridian Line, learn about GMT, how it started, why it is still so relevant, how it changed the world.

 Blossom watch in Greenwich

-If you carry on a little further on the right hand side, you will come to the most incredibly blossom avenue.
-It is probably the blossom most instgrammer’s are waiting for to bloom in April.
+At the right time of year, if you carry on a little further past the observatory on the right hand side, you will come to the most incredibly blossom avenue.
+It is probably the blossom most Instagrammer’s are waiting to bloom in April.
 If you have come by boat, it is easily a 35/40 mins walk up the hill.

 Culture in Greenwich

 If you have started at the top, then decide where you want to go once you are down.
 There is a lot to do, and you wont do it all in one day.